11/5/2024

 speaker

-Jeff Tsikakis
+Jeff Tsakakis

 speaker

-Operator
+Conference Operator

-Thank you our next question has come from the line of Gansham Punjabi with Baird please proceed with your question.
+Thank you.
+Our next question has come from the line of Gansham Punjabi with Baird.
+Please proceed with your question.

 speaker